xuankimtran/docs-1/pages/katalon-studio/docs/jira-integration.md

 4. Click **Apply and Close** to apply your settings.
 ### Import Test Cases from Jira

-Katalon Studio allows you to import test cases from Jira and link Jira issues to Katalon.
+Katalon Studio allows you to pull test cases from Jira and link Jira issues to Katalon.
 Follow these steps:

 1. From the Katalon toolbar, select **Jira Integration <img src="https://github.com/katalon-studio/docs-images/raw/master/katalon-studio/docs/configure-jira-integration/KS-JIRA-Jira-icon.png" width=4% alt="Jira Intergration icon"> > Import Test Case from JIRA JQL**.
 An **Import Test Case from JIRA JQL** dialog opens.